finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.69
+- Accessibility: Select on mouse over
+- Accessibility: Button tooltips
 - Accessibility: New how-to videos

+## Active Sprint
+- Bug-Fix: Sometimes cards do not go onto top of deck
+- Bug-Fix: Add error message if imported single card is wrong image type
 - Game-Play: Unify controls for Playable Objects (Cards, Stacks, Dice, and Tokens), and show a red zone up-top where they can be dropped to delete
 - Game-Play: Use 2-fingers AND press and hold to move and rotate Stacks

-## Active Sprint
-- Add error message if imported card is wrong type
-- Type in dice number
+- Game-Play: Type in dice number
-- Bug-Fix: Sometimes cards do not go onto top of deck
 - Game-Play: Stack Buttons scale with Zoom
-- Accessibility: Button Tooltips OnMouseHover
-- Accessibility: Card Autoselect OnMouseHover
 - Game-Play: Add Tokens, with settings for label, size, shape, and color.
 Also colorize dice.
 - Game-Play: Option to have top of stack always revealed
 - Game-Play: Limited visibility of cards in stack